fastrgv/AdaGate/README.md

-# AdaGate GLFW version
+# AdaGate GLFW/OpenAL version

 ## Recent Changes

-**ver 7.2.0 -- 18sep20**
-* Updated all glfw libs to v3.3.2.
-* Added Windows launcher adagate.bat.

-**ver 7.1.9 -- 25may20**
-* Ceiling portals now allowed in level 2 [as well as 3].
-* Floor portals allowed in any level.
-* Updated music in level 3.

-**ver 7.1.8 -- 30apr20**
-* Fixed/restored full-screen on all operating systems;

-**ver 7.1.7 -- 24apr20**
-* Temporarily resolved glfw full-screen problem on RedHat-derived linux distros by running "windowed full screen" within user's desktop border.

-**ver 7.1.6 -- 15apr20**
+**ver 7.3.0 -- 07nov20**
-* Better loudness normalization of sound effects.
-* Includes code, scripts for alternate alsa-sound system linux build.
-* Improved reflective water pool waves.
-* Much improved lava pool wave motion & color.
-* Updated to glfw v3.3.2.
+* Installed completely new cross-platform sound system using OpenAL.
+* Revised sounds for event horizon & lava pool, lava pool speedup.

 ## More change-history at end of file.

 ## AdaGate Game Description
-AdaGate is a strategy game with escape rooms in a Stargate/NarbacularDrop fantasy setting.
-It is a fully elaborated example of modern OpenGL programming using the Ada language that runs on Windows, OSX, and GNU/Linux.
-And the new linux binary now runs on many linux distros!
+AdaGate is a strategy game with escape rooms in a Stargate fantasy setting.
+It is an elaborate example of modern OpenGL programming using the Ada language; and a tribute to Narbacular Drop.

+Runs on Windows, OSX, and GNU/Linux.
+The linux binary now runs on many linux distros!

 While searching a remote south-seas atoll for remnants of a lost American heroine, you find a nearly operational stargate.
 If you can get it working, you will be transported into an off-world temple with multiple chambers.
 You'll need to power up the portal system by rolling alien power cells onto their sockets.
 Simple, right?
 Then use your portal gun to bypass obstacles through another dimension.